doychinivanov/social-media-prototype/README.md

 * Private account - choosing a private account means that only users that follow you can see your activity on Toggle
 * Profile Picture - when registerin you can upload a picture for your profile.
 This is entirely optional.
 In a picture is not presented you are given a custom one.
 * Profle page - all recent activity of the user, their email, profile picture and list of people who follow them and who the user is following.
+* News Feed Page - accessible only for logged in users.
+In the news feed you can see all recent activity of the people you follow.

 ## Data Structure